robisim74/AngularSPAWebAPI/EXPLANATION.md

                 "roles"
             },
             AllowOfflineAccess = true // For refresh token.
         }
     };
 }
 ```
 As you can see, you can add other clients with their own configuration.
-Our Angular 2 app, identified as _Angular2SPA_:
+Our Angular app, identified as _AngularSPA_:
 - uses _ROPC_;
 - doesn't use a _secret_ key: in a client application it would be useless because visible;
 - has an _access token_ for 15 minutes, then need to refresh the token;